SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 of a function**, which will be called by the observer, in case the observed event happens.
 The function name (and usually the function itself) has to be defined in your script before using the appropriate functions to register an observe event.
-The existance of the function will be checked before starting the script.
+The existance of the function will be checked after starting the script, but before running it.

 So to get your script running, you have to have at least the following statements in your script::